MLflow LLM Evaluation

 )

-In order to evaluate your LLM with mlflow.evaluate(), your LLM has to be one of the following type:
+In order to evaluate your model with mlflow.evaluate(), your model has to be one of the following types:

 1. A mlflow.pyfunc.PyFuncModel() instance or a URI pointing to a logged mlflow.pyfunc.PyFuncModel model.
 In general we call that MLflow model.
 The